 Best Things to Do in Split, Croatia

 (Split, Croatia) – Unless you are an avid traveler with extensive knowledge of the Balkans, you may not have heard of Split.
 This stunning coastal city in Croatia has been attracting more tourists lately because of its picturesque beauty and old-timey feel.
-For a time, Split was only considered as a departure point for magnificent islands.
+For a time, Split was only considered a departure point for magnificent islands.
 Now, it is drawing travelers on its own.
 These ten activities are among the best things to do in Split, Croatia:

 Climb Split’s Cathedral

 If you are looking for a unique experience in Split, there is nothing quite like climbing the city’s main cathedral.
 Named Cathedral Sveti Duje or Cathedral of Saint Domnius, you can pay off an entrance fee that will allow you to climb to the top of the church’s tall bell tower.
-Once you reach the top, you will get a fabulous view of the whole palace, the city’s landscape and the sea.
+Once you reach the top, you will get a fabulous view of the whole palace, the city’s landscape, and the sea.